Telephone exchange: Digital switches

-Digital switches encode the speech going on, in 8,000 time slices per second.
-(A sampling rate of 8khz).
-At each time slice, a digital PCM representation of the sound is made.
-The digital PCM signals are then sent to the receiving end of the line, where the reverse process occurs using a DAC (digital-to-analog converter), to produce the sound for the receiving phone.
-In other words, when someone uses a telephone, the speaker's voice is "encoded" using PCM for switching then reconstructed for the person on the other end.
+When telephony was dominated by analog landline phones, digital conversion took place upstream at the switch.
+Digital switches encode subscribers' speech as recorded by a microphone in the handset of the sending phone, in 8,000 time slices per second (that is, a sampling rate of 8khz).
+At each time slice, a digital PCM representation of the analog electrical signal is made.
+The digital PCM signals are then sent to the receiving end of the line, where the reverse process occurs at the other switch using a DAC (digital-to-analog converter).
+This produces an analog electrical signal nearly identical to the original, which then drives a loudspeaker in the handset of the receiving phone.
+In other words, whenever someone uses a telephone, the sound waves from the speaker's voice are encoded into PCM for switching and then those sound waves are immediately reconstructed and played on the other end.
 The speaker's voice is delayed in the process by a small fraction of one second — it is not "live", it is reconstructed — delayed only minutely.
+The deployment of digital telephony means that all this conversion now takes place in the phones themselves and the digital switches in between are there only to route data packets.

 Individual local loop telephone lines are connected to a remote concentrator.
 In many cases, the concentrator is co-located in the same building as the switch.
 The interface between remote concentrators and telephone switches has been standardised by ETSI as the V5 protocol.
 Concentrators are used because most telephones are idle most of the day, hence the traffic from hundreds or thousands of them may be concentrated into only tens or hundreds of shared connections.

 Some telephone switches do not have concentrators directly connected to them, but rather are used to connect calls between other telephone switches.
 These complex machines are referred to as "carrier-level" switches or tandem switches.

-Some telephone exchange buildings in small towns house only remote or satellite switches, and are homed upon a "parent" switch, usually several kilometres away.
+Some telephone exchange buildings in small towns house only remote or satellite switches and are homed upon a "parent" switch, usually several kilometres away.
 The remote switch is dependent on the parent switch for routing.
 Unlike a digital loop carrier, a remote switch can route calls between local phones itself, without using trunks to the parent switch.